-What is a hypothyroidism?
+What is hypothyroidism?

 What are the symptoms?

-Symptoms may include:
+Symptoms of hypothyroidism include:

-- Weight gain
+- Weight gain and fatigue

 - Sensitivity to the cold

-Symptoms also include:
+Symptoms of hyperthyroidism can include:

 - Rapid weight loss